golemfactory/golem-docs/src/markdoc/partials/docs/accessing-the-internet.md

 {% alert level="info" %}

-This tutorial is designed for: OS X 10.14+, Ubuntu 18.04 or 20.04, and Windows
+This tutorial is designed for: OS X, Ubuntu, and Windows.

 {% /alert %}